 We will also notify you 10 days before the date specified on your registration form to pay the remainder of fees.
 When we receive your fees, we will email you confirmation.

 Shortly before the retreat, we will email you to give you final details about pick up information.

-* If a student changes their mind about doing the TTC after deposit has been paid for any reason, their deposit can be transferred to another training course within the next 3 years.
+- If a student changes their mind about doing the TTC after deposit has been paid for any reason, their deposit minus possible deductions* can be transferred to another training course within the next 3 years.

 TTC Full Fees Refund :

-* In the case of deferring a TTC to another course within 3 years, a Green Lotus deferral fee of 200 euros will also be charged.
+- In the case of deferring a TTC to another course within 3 years, a Green Lotus deferral fee of 200 euros may also be charged.

 TTC GRIEVANCE PROCEDURE

 We would like our students to know that if a student has a complaint on the TTC, we want to hear about it. !
 We grow from feedback and we wish to support you, your journey and your training is any way we can.
 We believe that the guidelines for making complaints are outlined below will create a sense of safety in the group for both teachers and students, and help you complete the TTC successfully.

 1) Speak to Carol Murphy or other trainer if appropriate and try to resolve the complaint informally on the day.
 Your trainer will then suggest that you either discuss the complaint at the nearest break, after class or possibly call a group circle about it if s/he thinks that this complaint effects the group and if you are also willing to discuss it with the class.
 We anticipate that any conflict should be able to be resolved at this stage; however in the unlikely event that it is not, we will arrange another discussion with you or you can try to resolve the issue by following stage two.